 Here are some other supplements to consider:

 - Vitamin D. If you don’t get much sun, you probably need a vitamin D supplement.
 Consider a daily dose of 2000 IU of vitamin D for bone, immune, and general health.
+Getting adequate vitamin D may even help improve sleep and mood disorders like depression.[*]

 - Sodium, potassium, and magnesium.
 Many people are deficient in these crucial electrolytes that regulate fluid balance, nervous system health, and cardiac function.